nicolemne/gameratings-api/README.md

 This process has helped me to:

-- Clean and beautify my code
+- Clean up and beautify my code
 - Remove unnecessary comments
 - Follow consistent naming conventions
 - Ensure a good overall code quality and readability